shap/shap/README.md

 ## Sample notebooks

 The notebooks below demonstrate different use cases for SHAP.
 Look inside the notebooks directory of the repository if you want to try playing with the original notebooks yourself.
-Note that the tree examples use the fast and exact Tree SHAP algorithm, the others use the model agnostic Kernel SHAP algorithm.

 ### TreeExplainer

+An implementation of Tree SHAP, a fast and exact algorithm to compute SHAP values for trees and ensembles of trees.

 - [**NHANES survival model with XGBoost and SHAP interaction values**](https://slundberg.github.io/shap/notebooks/NHANES%20I%20Survival%20Model.html) - Using mortality data from 20 years of followup this notebook demonstrates how to use XGBoost and `shap` to uncover complex risk factor relationships.